-If the need is large or strategic enough, you may want to consider formalising the process with a Request for Proposal (request a free Contact Centre Outsourcing RFP Template at email@example.com).
-About 40% of call centre or contact centre RFPs have a consultant attached to them, so consider whether you have the internal bandwidth and expertise, or whether you need a helping hand from an expert contact centre procurement consultant.
+If the need is large or strategic enough, you may want to consider formalising the process with a Request for Proposal (request a free Contact Centre Outsourcing RFP Template).
+About 40% of call centre or contact centre RFPs have a consultant attached to them, so consider whether you have the internal bandwidth and expertise, or whether you need to find an expert contact centre procurement consultant.
 The cost of the consultant is often quickly recouped as the consultant will be familiar with market rates and be able to guide you through an effective, well-informed negotiation.

 One of the biggest mistakes you can make is pushing your chosen provider so hard on price that your account is barely profitable for them.
 It is a partnership, after all, and every business has to make a reasonable margin.
 If the price is agreed at single digit margins, don’t be surprised if your business is not treated as the highest priority, or whether cracks appear in performance as a result of the vendor having to take shortcuts to break even.